SseEpIdEh/Machine-Vision-adjusting-the-PC-volume-/README.md

 Calculate the length of a line drawn between two landmarks on the hand

-Map the length to the system volume range
+Map the length to change the system volume range

 Display the volume percentage on the video frame